Petrusev leads No. 1 Gonzaga over Detroit Mercy 93-72

 Gonzaga has won 31 consecutive home games, longest streak in the nation.

-The Zags came out hot and built a 27-8 lead in the first nine minutes.
-They got three 3-pointers from Woolridge during the run.
+Gonzaga came out hot and built a 27-8 lead in the first nine minutes.
+The Zags got three 3-pointers from Woolridge during the run.

-'''We were all jacked up,'' Detroit Mercy coach Mike Davis said. '''We've been talking about this game since October.
-Our guys were a little tight.''

 The Titans fought back and Davis hit a long 3-pointer to bring Detroit Mercy within 32-19.
 Three consecutive 3-pointers by the Titans – by Davis, Willy Isiani and Jordan Gorman – cut Gonzaga’s lead to 40-30.